-Teacher in Charge: A. Munro
+Teacher in Charge: Mr A. Munro

 Business Studies 301

 In a rapidly changing world it is important that citizens are able to make informed and rational decisions about business matters.
 Business contributes to the development of an enterprising culture in New Zealand and supports our efforts to improve economic and community well-being.
-Studying business creates opportunities for students to:
+Studying business creates opportunities for learners to: